Baháʼí Faith in South Carolina: Tablets of the Divine Plan

-Gregory's talk in 1921 in Columbia at Sidney Park Colored Methodist Episcopal Church inspired a full column response by Lowery which was echoed in a number of newspapers with statewide reach.
+Gregory's talk in 1921 in Columbia at Sidney Park Colored Methodist Episcopal Church inspired a full-column response by Lowery, which was echoed in a number of newspapers with statewide reach.
 In a situation of a society with widespread methods of White supremacy over BlacksLowery was a voice of accommodation, though he had joined the northern Methodists against his former owner's Southern branch, pointing out the "…'best white people' and the newspapers were opposed" to the riots and lynchings undertaken against the Blacks because of rapes of White women and that if that were stopped, through the duty of White Christians to gives Blacks "pure religion", all would be well.
 Gregory spoke from the pulpit at the morning service and gave a talk in the afternoon.
 Lowery condemned the talk as "unchristian and devoid of spirit" - "a head religion, and not a heart religion".
 Lowery listed principles of the religion Gregory had noted and then warned the reader of the case of the young Black lawyer who had listened and died ignominiously (Alfonzo Twine).
 Keystone of Lowery's condemnation was "there was no Christ in it" but this is severe lack of knowledge - Gregory himself had often published on the theme and believed the religion "was an expression of precisely 'the love that Christ taught' and the fulfillment of Christian eschatology, and "it would have been uncharacteristic of him not to have said so."
 But instead of any version of this kind of presentation Lowery only warned that Gregory had malevolent intentions even though he had a "good, clear voice", was "really eloquent and forceful" but "shrewd enough to conceal his real purposes."

-With the death of ʻAbdu'l-Bahá in late 1921 and the designation of the Guardianship of Shoghi Effendi in the spring of 1922 a remodeling and development of the administration of the religion began including an international pattern of electing national assemblies and increased communication even locally with the head of the religion.
-In 1923 he addressed the local group among with other small communities not yet able to elect a local assembly.
+With the death of ʻAbdu'l-Bahá in late 1921 and the designation of the Guardianship of Shoghi Effendi in the spring of 1922, a remodeling and development of the administration of the religion began, including an international pattern of electing national assemblies and increased communication, even locally, with the head of the religion.
+In 1923 he addressed the local group along with other small communities not yet able to elect a local assembly.

-Gregory stayed in Sumter in 1924 for twelves days and eight in Charleston (and ran into Chalence Westendorff who had found the religion himself and was often arrested for "preaching" on main street) - attended the funeral of his step-father in 1929 in Charleston which was handled by local NAACP founders the Mickey brothers.
-Klebs addressed the 1925 national convention saying "… perhaps the best proof that the Cause has been spreading is that from various churches the Baháʼí movement has been denounced."
+Gregory stayed in Sumter in 1924 for twelve days and eight in Charleston (and ran into Chalence Westendorff, who had found the religion himself and was often arrested for "preaching" on main street) - attended the funeral of his step-father in 1929 in Charleston which was handled by local NAACP founders the Mickey brothers.
+Klebs addressed the 1925 national convention, saying "… perhaps the best proof that the Cause has been spreading is that from various churches the Baháʼí movement has been denounced."